Illegal downloading? Not on our network.

 So what happens if I get caught downloading illegally?

 Organizations that represent the interests of artists and other copyright holders in the U.S. actively search the Internet for evidence of copyright violations.
 If they find it, they typically send a written complaint to the University.
 If we receive a complaint about you, we will first verify that the complaint is against a computer that is connected to the campus network.
 One of the following consequences will then ensue:

 You will receive an e-mail notification including a copy of the complaint.
 The incident will be entered into a database.
 If there is no way to contact you, your connection to the network may be disabled until we can establish contact.

 You will receive a second warning, including the new complaint and the date of the first warning.
 The database will be updated to register the second incident.
+You will need to complete a security awareness course.
 In addition, if you are a student in the Residence Halls, you will be required to state in writing within seven days that the illegal behavior will be stopped or else network access will be disabled until you do so.
 If you are using a computer elsewhere on campus, your department will receive a copy of the second warning.

 Your network access will be disabled indefinitely.
 The database will be updated to register the third incident.
-In addition, if you are a student in the Residence Halls, notice will be sent to the Office of Student Affairs.
+In addition, if you are a student in the Residence Halls, notice will be sent to the Dean of Students.
 If you are using a computer elsewhere on campus, appropriate management will be notified.
 You may also be subject to additional disciplinary action and enforcement of state and federal law.

 What is a copyright?